Butternut squash soup

-Nothing gets wasted here: the crisps that go with this easy soup are made with rosemary-speckled squash peelings.
+Nothing gets wasted in Nigel Slater's butternut squash soup: the crisps that go with this easy soup are made with rosemary-speckled squash peelings.

 Peel the butternut squash and reserve the long strips of skin.